ARM-software/psa-api/doc/fwu/overview/programming-model.rst

 1. A reboot is required to complete installation of a new image.
 2. The image must be tested prior to acceptance.
-3. A prepared image is persistent across a reboot, before it is staged for installation.
+3. A candidate image is persistent across a reboot, before it is staged for installation.

 For components that do not require testing of new firmware before acceptance, or components that do not require a reboot to complete installation, only a subset of the states are visible to the update client.
-For components that do not retain a prepared update following a reboot, almost all component states are volatile that will always transition when the system restarts.
+For components that do not retain a candidate image following a reboot, most component states will transition when the system restarts.
 Some common examples of alternative component update characteristics are described in :secref:`variations`, including the changes in the state model for such components.

 .. _component-state: